denizyuret/Knet.jl/docs/src/tutorial.md

 ```

 The rest of the code is the same as the softmax model.
 We can use the
-same cross-entropy loss function and the same training script.
-To
+same cross-entropy loss function and the same training
-introduce alternative optimizers, let us use a different train
+script.
+However, we will use a different train function to introduce
-function:
+alternative optimizers:

 ```julia
 function train(model, data, optim)